 - The Greater Copenhagen Light Rail will extend over 28 kilometres between Lyngby and Ishøj.

-- The Greater Copenhagen Light Rail will run for the first time in 2023/2024.
+- The Greater Copenhagen Light Rail will run for the first time in second half of 2024.

 - At six stations, passengers will be able to change to S-trains: Lyngby, Buddinge, Herlev, Glostrup, Vallensbæk and Ishøj.